 Stand Up Paddleboard Trips

 See the river from a new perspective.
-The Wild Center’s interpretive SUP trip brings you even closer to the real nature of the Adirondacks, from a standing or kneeling position.
-Each trip is led by a NYS Licensed Guide and Wild Center naturalist, ready to take you on an amazing journey through the Raquette River’s Oxbow and explore the seasonal changes occurring to animals and plants as autumn settles in.
+The Wild Center’s interpretive SUP trip brings you even closer to the real nature of the Adirondacks, from a sitting, standing or kneeling position.
+Each trip is led by a NYS Licensed Guide and Wild Center naturalist, ready to take you on an amazing journey through the Raquette River’s Oxbow to explore river habitats and catch a glimpse of local wildlife.
 You can paddle as an individual or with family and friends.
-The cost is $40/person for 1-3 people or $35/person for 4+ people.
+The cost is $35/person for 1-3 people or $30/person for 4+ people.
 Each trip can accommodate up to 8 visitors.

-Trips are offered on Sundays throughout September from 2-4pm.
+Trips are offered everyday throughout July and August from 12-2 pm.
 Because of high demand you must pre-register for the trips online.